wzx140/welding_prediction/README.md

 The log is in `log/log.txt` when program execution completed.
 You can visualize the data in `log/log.txt` with a nice table.
 You should install prettytable with pip

 Before you run `visualization.py`, you should have more than one complete operational process with `main.py`

+### TENSORBOARD
+After run `main.py`, the data for tensorboard will store in `log/tsb`.
+Just run `tensorboard --logdir=log/tsb`
+> You should clean the data in log/tsb/test and log/tsb/train

 ### RUN
 - `git clone git@github.com:wzx140/welding_prediction.git`.
 This process may be very slow for we also downloading the data for train by `git LFS`